Skip to main content

 • Why do I need surgery?

-• What is your experience in doing this surgery?
+• What is your experience performing this type of surgery?

 • Have you performed surgery on someone with my tumor type before?

-• If so, how many patients with my tumor type do you treat each year?
+• If so, how many people with my tumor type do you treat each year?

 • How soon do I need to have surgery?